Wei2624/Wei2624.github.io/_MachineLearning/sv_bias_variance_tradeoff.md

 # 2 Error Analysis

 To analyze a model, we should first build a pipeline of the interests.
 Then, we start from plugging ground truth for each component and see how much accuracy that change makes on the model.
+We always try to see which componenet in ground truth is affect the most when adding to the system.
 An example can be seen below.

 ![Error Analysis](/images/err_ana.png)

 # 3 Ablative Analysis

 Whereas error analysis tries to recognize the difference between current performance and perfect performance, Ablative Analysis tries to recognize that between baseline and current model.
+Ablation analysis is quite important, many research papers are rejected because of the missing of this part.
+This analysis can tell us which part of the model affects the most.

 For example, assume that we have more add-on features that makes the model perform better.
 We want to see how much performance it will be reduced by eliminating one add-on feature at a time.
 An example can be shown below.